 – Spend time in nature

-– Work on your spinal health by doing yoga and regularly visiting a chiropractor
+– Work on your spinal health by doing yoga and regularly visiting a

 – Drink plenty of water